 Important to MSPR’s success in improved programming and outreach activities, is developing a knowledgeable and trained professional staff.
 Opportunities for MSPR’s staff to attend workshops, seminars and conferences will be available to enhance professional training, career education and peer-networking opportunities.
 As a result, MSPR’s staff can be better informed and skilled to share their knowledge with other staff members.

 The funds we receive from the Corporation for Public Broadcasting is vital for WMKY in providing unmatched regional news coverage, informational public affairs and cultural, music and entertainment programming.
 CPB funding covers the majority of WMKY’s operational expenses, including part-time salaries, purchase of national programming, network memberships, transmitter (main and auxiliary) electrical and tower rental fees.

 WMKY’s Community Service Grant accounts for nearly one-half of WMKY’s total operational budget.
-CPB funding is extremely critical to WMKY’s existence because traditional revenue sources, such as Morehead State University (WMKY’s licensee) internal allocations, have been steadily decreasing in recent years.
-This reduction is largely due to economic factors stemming from state-supported funding.
+CPB funding is extremely critical to WMKY’s existence because traditional revenue sources have been steadily decreasing in recent years.
 WMKY could not operate at its current level without the support of the CPB.